mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-jwt/_index.md

   - /integrate/apps/quick-start-jwt/
 ---

 This quick start guide will walk you through the basics of using [JSON Web Tokens (JWT)](https://jwt.io/) in a Mattermost app in Go.
-In this guide you will build an app that:
+In this guide you will review an app that:

-- Contains a `manifest.json`, declares itself an HTTP application that acts as a bot, and attaches to locations in the Mattermost interface.
+- Contains a `manifest.json`, declares itself an HTTP application that acts as a bot and uses JWT, and attaches to locations in the Mattermost interface.
-- Attaches the form `send-modal` in its `bindings` to a button in the channel header, and the form `send` to a `/hello-jwt send` command.
+- Attaches the `send` function to a `/hello-jwt` command and wraps it with an function to authenticate JWT.
-- Contains a `send` function that sends a parameterized message back to the user.
-- Contains a `send-modal` function that forces displaying the `send` form as a modal.

 ## Prerequisites